ProsumerSense/ProsumerSense/README.md

 - House Energy Consumption
 - Calendar and Event Integration

-In the future we plan to use IBM Maximo 360 to create a digital twin for Image interpretation and transformation of housing plans.
+In the future we plan to use IBM Maximo 360 to create a digital twin for image interpretation and transformation of housing designs to optimize housing energy plans and integrate sustainability practices in building plans, next shall be a converstaion Watson Assistant to integrate conversation interfaces into the ProsumerSense application and device attachments.

 See below for our proposed schedule on next steps after Call for Code 2023 submission.